borgbackup/borg/docs/index.rst

 Welcome to Borg
 ================
-|project_name| is a deduplicating backup program written in Python.
+|project_name| is a deduplicating and compressing backup program.
+Optionally, it also supports authenticated encryption.

 The main goal of |project_name| is to provide an efficient and secure way to backup data.
 The data deduplication technique used makes |project_name|
 suitable for daily backups since only the changes are stored.
+The authenticated encryption makes it suitable for backups to not fully trusted targets.

+|project_name| is written in Python (with a little bit of Cython and C for
+the speed critical parts).

 Easy to use